 The Ming On building is the kind of place that people stop to notice, photograph, and wonder about.
 What could be inside this bright, strange building?
 It’s vernacular value is high, but in other systems of worth – architectural, historical – it has left few traces.
 I find a newspaper article about a fire on the site in 1970, which destroyed the two existing factory buildings: the current building must have risen from these ashes.
 In the early 1980s, ads for Pacific Furniture exalt the new, unique dynamic collections of lounge furniture available at their showroom there.
 Then, later, come references Ming On Trading Co.
 Pty Ltd.

 The style of the building – like a rectangle has swallowed a triangle – is less 1970s-functional, more a kind of industrial Googie, the post-war, space-age American architectural style that was given to Californian diners and petrol stations.
-There’s no functional reason for its preposterous outfit, the fins on its roof and bright green coat, but therein lies its charm, and people’s sense of delight and connection.
-It’s a reminder of the importance of eccentric spaces, in a city where, increasingly, the oddities are being ironed out.
+There’s no functional reason for its preposterous outfit, the fins on its roof and bright green coat.
+But the building is a reminder of the importance of eccentric spaces, in a city where, increasingly, the oddities are being ironed out.

 Inside Ming On Trading, business continues as usual among the millions of buttons and racks of lace trims.
 Once the building is sold, Ming On will move south west, to Villawood, but apart from the real estate signs out the front, there’s little indication of the change.
 Heading up to the top floor, I start up the central stairs, pausing at the landing in the middle.
 I’m inside the triangle that forms the building’s nose, looking out towards Addison Road through the angled windows.
 Across the road, I notice a woman has stopped walking to reach into her bag.
 She looks over towards the Ming On building, with its fins and bright green paint, holds up her phone and takes a photo of it, a bittersweet expression on her face.